Associate Head Coach

 Interim Assistant Coach

-Richard Salhus is in his first season as an interim assistant coach with the University of Iowa swimming and diving program.
+Richard Salhus is in his second season assistant coach with the University of Iowa swimming and diving program.

 Campus Recreation and Wellness Center